robtweed/ewd-qoper8/guide.md

 };
 ```
-This time, every time the button is clicked in the index.html file, you should see two messages arriving in the browser’s JavaScript console:
+This time, every time the button is clicked in the index.html file, you should see two messages arriving in the browser's JavaScript console:
 ```
 ewd-qoper8 message received: {
  "type": "testSocketRequest",